meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 By the end of the nineteenth century, the "Great Chain" had been replaced by the "Global Network."
 Industrial modernity will soon render Butler's concerns concrete, visible, and inescapable.

-⸻
+---

 ## VI.
 Speed, Steel, and the Visible Machine

-If Butler represents the moment when it becomes possible to think about adaptive machines, early twentieth-century modernity is the moment when they become unavoidable.
+Butler represents the moment when it becomes possible to think about adaptive machines, early twentieth-century modernity is the moment when they become unavoidable.
 Industrial systems expand beyond the scale of individual comprehension.
 Feedback accelerates.
 Human labor is absorbed into processes that no longer resemble tools so much as environments.
 The response is not uniformly fear, for some, the machine is seen as a liberation from the human.

 Marinetti's *Futurist Manifesto* (1909) embraces speed, violence, mechanization, and rupture.
 It rejected tradition, reflection, and hesitation in favor of momentum.
 The machine was no longer governed; it was idolized.
 Feedback is not used to correct course, but to amplify force.
 This was a decisive inversion of Butler’s warning.
 Where Butler feared runaway systems, Futurism welcomed them.
 Ethical constraint was dismissed as weakness, and the human, hitherto the master and regulator of machines, was redefined as a component within the machine's throughput.